 Weddings aren’t cheap, though there are ways to save and things to cut back on to keep money in your wallet.
 Some of the top costs to consider and include in your budget are:

-- Engagement and wedding rings.
+- Engagement rings.
 According to a 2022 study from Credit Donkey, the average cost of an engagement ring was $5,225 but most couples would prefer to spend between $1,000 and $5,000.
 Amazingly the ring cost average is down from 2019 when it was $7,750 but the survey also reported that 9% spent more than $10,000 on an engagement ring in 2022.

 - Florist.
 Wedding flower costs can vary, but the average is around $1,500, with most couples spending between $700 and $2,500.
 Making your own flowers can help cut costs.